It’s the end of the world. At least two of them.

 • • •

 Want to catch up on your Marvel universe history before it’s all destroyed?
-Matt Forbeck’s Marvel Encyclopedia is available on Amazon, and buying it or any other product through our referral link helps support Redeeming Culture at no additional cost to you.
+Matt Forbeck’s [amazon text=Marvel Encyclopedia&asin=1465415939] is available on Amazon, and buying it or any other product through our referral link helps support Redeeming Culture at no additional cost to you.